-WELCOME 1920's Road Maps of Pennsylvania BOTTOM
+WELCOME 1920's Road Maps of Pennsylvania WELCOME

 The 1920's began the modern automobile age.
 During this decade the major highways were paved and by 1928 modern route numbers were in use; the car had become commonplace.
 The vendors who did road maps as a sideline had not yet been driven out of business by the free state and oil maps, so many different types of road maps were available during this decade.